stonepros/stone/doc/rados/configuration/mclock-config-ref.rst

 by the user to determine the low-level mclock resource control parameters.

-Depending on the profile type, lower-level mclock resource-control parameters and some Ceph-configuration parameters are transparently applied.
+Depending on the profile type, lower-level mclock resource-control parameters and some Stone-configuration parameters are transparently applied.

 The low-level mclock resource control parameters are the *reservation*, *limit*, and *weight* that provide control of the resource shares, as